AscendingPassage.com HOME PAGE.

 old disconcerting smile.
 It becomes more and more difficult to believe

-other than a dilated reflection of a thing which exists elsewhere,
+that here before us is a real colossus.
+It seems to be a diluted reflection of a thing which exists elsewhere,

 in some other world.
 And behind in the distance are the three

-cease to exist, and become pure visions of the Apocalypse.
+cease to exist, and become pure imagination.

-Now it is that little by little an intolerable sadness is expressed in
+Now an intolerable sadness is expressed in

-those large eyes with their empty sockets--for, at this moment, the
+those large eyes with their empty sockets.
+For, at this moment, the

 ultimate secret, that which the Sphinx seems to have known for so many